 Active Full Backup

 In some cases, you need to regularly create a full backup.
-For example, your corporate backup policy may require that you create a full backup on weekend and run incremental backup on workdays.
-To let you conform to these requirements, Veeam Agent for IBM AIX lets you create active full backups.
+For example, your corporate backup job may require that you create a full backup on weekend and run incremental backup on work days.
+To let you conform to these requirements, Veeam Agent lets you create active full backups.

-When Veeam Agent for IBM AIX performs active full backup, it produces a full backup file and adds this file to the backup chain.
+When Veeam Agent performs active full backup, it produces a full backup file and adds this file to the backup chain.

 The active full backup resets the backup chain.
 All incremental backup files use the latest active full backup file as a new starting point.
 A previously used full backup file and its subsequent incremental backup files remain on the disk.
-After the last incremental backup file created prior to the active full backup becomes outdated, Veeam Agent for IBM AIX automatically deletes the previous backup chain.
-To learn more, see Retention Policy for Active Full Backups.
+After the last incremental backup file created prior to the active full backup becomes outdated, Veeam Agent automatically deletes the previous backup chain.
+To learn more, see Retention Job for Active Full Backups.

 Active Full Backup